nanotee/nvim-lua-guide/README.md

 The third argument lets you pass command attributes as a table (see [`:help command-attributes`](https://neovim.io/doc/user/map.html#command-attributes)).
 Since you can already define buffer-local user commands with `vim.api.nvim_buf_create_user_command()`, `-buffer` is not a valid attribute.

 Two additional attributes are available:
 - `desc` allows you to control what gets displayed when you run `:command {cmd}` on a command defined as a Lua callback.
-Similar to define keymaps using lua functions.
-It is also recommended to add a `desc` key to the command defined by lua function.
+Similarly to keymaps, it is recommended to add a `desc` key to commands defined as Lua functions.
 - `force` is equivalent to calling `:command!` and replaces a command if one with the same name already exists.
 It is true by default, unlike its Vimscript equivalent.

 The `-complete` attribute can take a Lua function in addition to the attributes listed in [`:help :command-complete`](https://neovim.io/doc/user/map.html#:command-complete).